shayokdutta/surgery_records/index.md

 ---

 ## 🗂️ [Logs](./logs)
 Access the central archive of all completed surgical records.
 This directory browser lists all signed PDF logs uploaded from the iPad, organized by project folders (e.g., SWR-VNS, Pilots).
 I'm keeping this updated for my own projects as a postdoc rather than projects I'm helping out with only.
 Other projects may have some files here saved but definitely not all.
 This starts from 2025-09.
+Ask me for the password if you want/need to view things!

 ---